 This pattern of progressive colonisation may help us understand why fossils – remnants of organisms in a stack of successive land surfaces – appear in a particular order.
 If it is true that the stack built up as the world recovered from catastrophe and became progressively more habitable, the order in which they appear should reflect a process of ecological recovery.

 The succession will not of course be the same everywhere.
 A dry desert, for example, is colonised in a different way from a delta plain.
-Nonetheless, in general the first organisms to make their mark on the fossil record would have been bacteria and algae, after them fungi, lichens and liverworts (none of which fossilise well), then small plants, then larger plants.
+Nonetheless, in general the first organisms to make their mark on the fossil record would have been bacteria and algae, followed by fungi, lichens and liverworts (none of which fossilise well), then small plants, then larger plants.
 Once the environment was sufficiently prepared, at the small plants stage, invertebrate animals, such as millipedes and insects, would have started to play a role.

 The competing theory is that the sequence from bacteria to algae (in marine environments) to lichens, liverworts and mosses, to small plants, then larger plants, is an evolutionary sequence.
 Can you think of criteria that would enable us to decide between the interpretations?